 How to Suggest a Future Event Any member with an idea for a hike can suggest plans with an organizer by clicking any one of the organizers' names in the left hand column of the page.
 Please include preferred dates, times and directions to the hike.
 We would be happy to organize the event for the group.
 You can also post on the Message Board by clicking the link at the top to see how much interest peeps have in your idea.

+What's Most Important?
+Read and follow the instructions in the event descriptions.
+Have we said this enough?
+Check back on the event pages before you leave for a hike because information is often updated only on this site.
 Because we don't ask members to share email addresses and phone numbers, don't expect a personal call from an organizer if something changes.

 Sponsorship See all those cool logos to the left?
 These folks think we're cool enough to support us.
 Some of our sponsors give us product to give away, some of them give us discounts, some of them just want to be associated with us (really!).
 Please click through the sponsor links to see how you might support them too!